jcthomsonjr/wischolar/sites/all/modules/contrib/itweak_upload/README.txt

 * (Option) Display thumbnails for image attachments
 * (Option) Display image attachments in a gallery
 * (Option) Hide non-image files when there are image attachments in a gallery
-* (Option) Show images in a popup (lightbox2, thickbox), grouped or slideshow (lightbox2)
+* (Option) Show images in a popup (lightbox2, thickbox, fancybox, shadowbox), grouped or slideshow (lightbox2)
 * Independent of theme - works with any theme that does not already customize file uploads.
+* jCarousel (if installed) is used for the image attachments gallery

 Default options are configurable for the whole site.
-Initial installation comes with a preset for imagecache and it autodetects Lightbox or Thickbox mode, so you can get the whole shebang in a couple of clicks.
+Initial installation comes with a preset for imagecache and it autodetects Lightbox, Thickbox, Fancybox or Shadowbox mode, so you can get the whole shebang in a couple of clicks.

 Further, it is possible to customize each content type with individual options.

 Installation
 ------------
 * For image thumbnails first need to install and enable ImageCache and ImageAPI modules
-* For image popups first need to install Lightbox2 (recommended) or Thickbox module
+* For image popups first need to install Lightbox2 (recommended), Thickbox, Fancybox or Shadowbox module
 * Copy the module's directory to your modules directory and activate the module
 * For upgrading from 6.x-1.x to 6.x-2.x need to run update.php